avine/bem-flex-grid/README.md

 **[N]** Number: `2`, `3` or `4`.

-As said above, if using `.bfg.bfg--row.bfg--wrap` then the `.bfg__box` are placed in the row direction and wrapped onto multiple lines when needed.
+As said above, if you use `.bfg.bfg--row.bfg--wrap` then the `.bfg__box` are placed in the row direction and wrapped onto multiple lines when needed.

-But in this case the total height of all `.bfg__box` might be bigger than the `.bfg` container height itself.
+But in this case the total height of all `.bfg__box` might be bigger than the `.bfg` container height itself!

 If you know that there's exactly 2 lines of `.bfg__box`, you can constrain them to fit into the `.bfg` container, by using `.bfg--lines-2`.